sazidnur/waer-os-3-article/README.md

 For over a decade, Samsung and Google have worked together to push mobile technology forward across smartphones, tablets and foldables but Smartwatches are the next step in mobile computing and we’re truly excited about the future of wearables.
 Recently, Samsung unveiled its new ***Galaxy Watch 4*** with ***Wear OS*** Powered by Samsung.

-Samsung has had a long history in smartwatches, with a lot of experimentation in features and software ideas.
-The company's latest Galaxy Watch 4 represents a new phase.
-Its software is the result of a partnership with Google, the first entry in what could be a whole new line of Android watches using Wear OS 3.
-The new Galaxy Watch 4, has new health features (snore detection and a body analysis sensor estimating BMI and muscle-fat tone using electrical impedance).
-It also has a completely new OS compared to previous Samsung watches: one that's built off Google's software but also has Samsung's health and app features.
-It'll hook into core Android and Samsung apps.
+Samsung has a long history with smartwatches, having experimented with a variety of features and software concepts.
+The company's most recent Galaxy Watch 4 marks the start of a new era.
+Its software is the result of a collaboration with Google, and it's the first in what might be a new series of Android watches based on Wear OS 3.
+New health functions have been added to the new Galaxy Watch 4. (snore detection and a body analysis sensor estimating BMI and muscle-fat tone using electrical impedance).
+In comparison to previous Samsung watches, it also boasts an entirely new operating system: one that is based on Google's software but also includes Samsung's health and app capabilities.
+It'll integrate with core Android's and Samsung's apps.

 </br>